Escape from Pompeii: History

 Development of a new attraction began in January 1993.
 A concept art was drawn on storyboards as if it was an action sequence in a motion picture.
 The aim was to put riders in the middle of a narrative, what Larry Giles called it a surrounding experience.

 On August 23, 1994, it was announced that Escape from Pompeii would be coming to Busch Gardens Williamsburg as part of the park's 20th anniversary.
 Intamin was hired to construct a Shoot the Chute water ride that would feature a dark ride portion and special effects.
 The temple would be infested with fire effects.
 Over 27 million British thermal units of natural gas would be consumed every hour.
 The blasts were timed by computers and big fans circulated air within the temple every 30 seconds to lower the temperature.
 Construction of Escape from Pompeii began in May 1994 with construction crews clearing a plot of land in the Italian section.
 The attraction would cover 3 acres of land and the building would be over 19000 sqft.
 Testing of the ride began in late February 1995.

 Escape from Pompeii would be scheduled to open on April 29, 1995.
 A grand opening party was set to be held on April 28, but this event would be delayed due to the Oklahoma City bombing.
 However, the attraction officially opened to the general public on time as originally planned.
 Guests would wait upwards of two hours to ride Escape from Pompeii, but during the first summer - the ride was often closed for 'unknown reasons' to the public.
 However, these reasons were in fact known and none were actually mechanical ride problems.
-The ride's downtime stemmed from its building fire alarm system which during the hottest days (when combined with the heat from the fire effects) caused the sprinklers (which worked on a melting point) to turn on in the back hallways and the ride's safety system would spit the boats out of the building then shutdown the pumps for the ride.
+The ride's downtime stemmed from its building fire alarm system which during the hottest days (when combined with the heat from the fire effects) caused the sprinklers (which worked on a melting point) to turn on in the back hallways and the ride's safety system would spit the boats out of the building then shut down the pumps for the ride.
 The added downtime was implemented to clean up the water in the back hallways, get the alarm company on-site to reset the sprinkler heads, and to get the ride pumps fired back up.

 The main ride building contains a haunted house that is used for Busch Gardens Williamsburg's Howl-O-Scream event.
 In 2011, Escape from Pompeii was temporarily transformed into Polar Pathway for the park's Christmas Town event, decorated with Christmas lights and props.

 On the evening of July 21, 2018, there was a small fire which temporarily shut down the operation of the ride.
 The fire started on the roof of the attraction's show building and was quickly contained and extinguished.
 No injuries were reported and the ride reopened a few days later.